What is Interlibrary Loan and who can use it?

 Interlibrary Loan (ILL) is a service that allows patrons to obtain research materials not available in our library or through Summit.
-Current students, faculty, staff, and retired UPS faculty are eligible for this service.
+Current students, faculty, staff, and retired Puget Sound faculty are eligible for this service.

 What is ILLiad?